300 Signs of Property and Land Violations Detected in Moscow Using AI

 Materials from video cameras and satellites are analyzed using artificial intelligence and sent to inspectors for action.

-The use of AI made it possible to record about 300 signs of land and property violations.
+The use of AI has made it possible to record about 300 signs of land and property violations.
 Among them are facts about illegal construction work at an early stage, cluttering of urban land plots, and much more.

-The city's AI-based video surveillance system not only identifies property and land violations, but also helps monitor the quality of cleaning and landscaping of courtyards and streets.
+The city's AI-based video surveillance system not only identifies property and land violations but also helps monitor the quality of cleaning and landscaping of courtyards and streets.

-Read materials on the topic:
+Read more on the topic:

 Neural networks adapted for land monitoring in Moscow